 In addition to the above, I also recommend the following additional precautions:

-12 ADDITIONAL RECOMMENDATIONS TO CONTROL YOUR DATA AND PRIVACY
+12 TIPS TO CONTROL YOUR DATA AND PRIVACY

 - Check your bank and credit card statements every month for any unauthorized activity.